DataDog/datadog-cdk-constructs/README.md

 3. Navigate to `src/sample`, here you can edit `index.ts` to test your contributions manually.
 4. At the root directory, run `npx cdk --app lib/sample/index.js <CDK Command>`, replacing `<CDK Command>` with common CDK commands like `synth`, `diff`, or `deploy`.

 - Note, if you receive "... is not authorized to perform: ..." you may also need to authorize the commands with your AWS credentials.
+In CI/CD, credentials are automatically configured via GitHub OIDC.
+For local development, use `aws-vault` or AWS CLI profiles.

 ### Debug Logs